VlasovAlexey/DiveProMe/README.md

 # Geting Started
 - Get the latest version online [DiveProMe+](http://scan3d.ru/DiveMePro+/) or clone\download from GitHub
 - Unzip arhive.
-Use latest Google Chrome\Mozilla Firefox\Safari for view
+Use latest Google Chrome\Mozilla Firefox\Safari Browser for view
 - Search index.html and start it
 - Thats all!